hejny/towns-backend/README.md

 ## Launching

+### Production environment

-Towns 5 Api server is node.js aplication and can be launched with command:
+Towns 5 Api server is node.js aplication and can be launched on production environments with command:

-On develop environments:

-	# for Linux and Mac use this
-	DEBUG=api:* npm start
-	# or with node monitor which will restart nodejs everytime API files are changed
-	DEBUG=api:* npm run nodemonitor
-	# for Windows use this
-	set DEBUG=myapp & npm start

-On production environments launch API simply without debug information

 	npm start

+In case you use node manager like pm2, then go to root folder of project and run

+	pm2 start ./bin/www

+### Develop environment

+In case you need to debug it or on develop environments set environment variable DEBUG=api:* This is set differently on Mac, Linux or windows.
+We also use nodemonitor, which detects changes in files and restarts when requested.

+For for debugging on Linux and Mac use this

+	npm run start-debug

+or with node monitor which will restart nodejs everytime API files are changed

+	npm run nodemonitor

+or for Windows use this

+	set DEBUG=api:* & npm start

 Api will be accessible on http://localhost:3000